-Black Metal especially positively screams for some rejuvenating relief and some fresh pathways to travel.
-Too many bands are just holed up in their caves, drumming and rasping away – come hell (no pun intended…) or high water – in the same drowsy fashion they always did.
+Black Metal especially and positively screams for some rejuvenating relief, and some fresh pathways to travel.
+Too many bands are just holed up in their deep caves, drumming and rasping away – come hell or high water, no pun intended.
+In the same drowsy fashion, they always did.
 No change on the horizon, ever.

-You will get a hint of the Summoning electro-music machine, together with acoustics, rasps and clear voice chanting.
-Add to that sepulchral guitar riffs and a demonic choir that seems to step right out of The Omen and you got yourself a very special kind of devilry not easily found before.
-That said, the record comes across a trifle disjointed with the jumble of elements kind of helter-skelter thrown in.
+That said, the record comes across a trifle disjointed, with the jumble of elements kind of helter-skelter thrown in.
 But it just manages to hold on to the edge of the abyss without sliding to its chaos-laden depths.
-All this bouncing about desolate landscapes is brought about by one F aka L.O.N.(Blakagir) as a one-man-project.
+All this bouncing about desolate landscapes is brought about by one F aka L.O.N.(Blakagir), as a one-man-project.

 The Neoheresy horde saw the light of day in the year of the Dark Lord 2012.
 The project produced a goodly number of records to date of different and changing flavors.
 Oblawa is the fifth offering, all formats included.